raniasalem9998/learning-journal/README.md

 # Rania salem
 #
-20 years old, physics student and I would love to push my limits and learn about alien subjects to me.
+20 years old, physics student and i used to paint.I would love to push my limits and learn about alien subjects to me.
 #
 ## What you'll find:
 #